 Donna Atwood was the "Sweetheart of the Ice" with the Ice Capades for 15 years until she retired in 1956 at the peak of her fame, to raise a family.
 But the life of a skating star wasn't all glamour; there were band-aids on the knees and requests to pose with the new Zamboni®.

-I think this photo shows the delivery of the first Model E to the Capades in 1954 -- after they had successfully used a Model B machine for two years, driven by Bob Skrak who also skated in the show.
+I think this photo shows the delivery of a Model E to the Ice Capades in 1954 -- after they had successfully used a Model B machine for two years, driven by Bob Skrak who also skated in the show.
 (Photo from Eric Dregni's book Zamboni: The Coolest Machines on Ice.)

-The first seven of the 1952-53 Model C (50K JPEG) were built on a CJ-3A, with a larger tank for collecting the snow scraped off the rink, and an elevated driver's seat for improved visibility.
+The first seven of the 1952-53 Model C (50K JPEG) machines were also built on a CJ-3A, but with a larger tank for collecting the snow scraped off the rink, and an elevated driver's seat for improved visibility.

-The raised hood of the CJ-3B meant that the bottom of the tank on the Model D could include a step down to increase capacity, permitting larger rinks to be resurfaced in a single session.
+A method of opening the hood was apparently devised for the Model D. The bottom of the tank included a step down to increase capacity, permitting larger rinks to be resurfaced in a single session.
 This rear view photo shows other details of the mechanism, including the extended steering linkage.

 Each individual machine built in the Paramount, California shop had improvements over the previous one, as they progressed from Model A (1949) through Model D (1953).